provocon/coremedia-build-docker/README.md

 ### Scripted Build

-Alternatively you could use the [Gradle Build Tool][gradle] and issue
+Alternatively, you could use the [Gradle Build Tool][gradle] and issue

 ```
 ./gradlew -PbuildTag=2207.1 dockerPush